Important things to know about purchasing a new system for your home.

 Because of this common mistake, a recent study by a major electrical utility found that 79% of newly installed systems had either significantly too much or too little refrigerant gas.
 This increases utility bills, reduces the amount of cooling created, and often causes premature system failure.

 It takes time and training to correct the refrigerant gas charge for each installation.
-Many Lakewood air conditioning & heating contractors do not know how to do it properly, and/or don't invest the time needed to do it right.
+Many Long Beach heating & air conditioning contractors do not know how to do it properly, and/or don't invest the time needed to do it right.
 As your trusted Lakewood HVAC contractor, we will either precisely weigh in the proper charge, or adjust it based on careful temperature, relative humidity and refrigerant gas pressure measurements.

-Why you should choose Donahue Heating and Air Conditioning
+Why you should choose Donahue Heating & Air Conditioning

 The heating, ventilation and air conditioning contractor selected to inspect, upgrade or install an air conditioning system is as critical to the system's successful operation as the equipment itself.